squidfunk/mkdocs-material/docs/setup/changing-the-language.md

 [:octicons-file-code-24: Source][1] ·
 :octicons-mortar-board-24: Difficulty: _easy_

-If you want to customize some (or all) of the translations for your language, you may follow the guide on [theme extension][9] and create a new partial in `partials/languages`, e.g. `en-custom.html`.
+If you want to customize some of the translations for your language, just follow the guide on [theme extension][9] and create a new partial in `partials/languages`, e.g. `en-custom.html`.
 Next, look up the translation you want to change in the [base translation][1] and add it to the partial.